platformio/platformio-core/docs/index.rst

   `Reddit <http://www.reddit.com/r/platformio/>`_ |
   `Twitter <https://twitter.com/PlatformIO_Org>`_

-You have no need to install any *IDE* or compile any tool chains. *PlatformIO* has pre-built different development platforms including: compiler, debugger, uploader (for embedded) and many other useful tools.
+You have **no need** to install any *IDE* or compile any tool chains. *PlatformIO* has pre-built different development platforms and pre-configured settings for the most popular embedded boards.
+For further details, please refer to :ref:`faq_what_is_platformio`

-**PlatformIO** allows developer to compile the same code with different platforms using only one command :ref:`cmd_run`.
-This happens due to :ref:`projectconf` where you can setup different environments with specific
-options: platform type, firmware uploading settings, pre-built framework and many more.

 Embedded Development. *Easier Than Ever.*
 -----------------------------------------